qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode
+    * Tap the `QK_BOOT` keycode;
     * Double-tap the `nRST` button on the PCB.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Copy the .uf2 file to the new USB disk
+3. Copy the .uf2 file to the new USB disk.
-4. Wait for the keyboard to become available
+4. Wait for the keyboard to become available.

 or

 CLI Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode
+    * Tap the `QK_BOOT` keycode;
     * Double-tap the `nRST` button on the PCB.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash via QMK CLI eg. `qmk flash --keyboard handwired/onekey/blackpill_f411_tinyuf2 --keymap default`
+3. Flash via QMK CLI e.g. `qmk flash --keyboard handwired/onekey/blackpill_f411_tinyuf2 --keymap default`.
-4. Wait for the keyboard to become available
+4. Wait for the keyboard to become available.

 ### `make` Targets